 Moodhoops detachable Fire Wicks give ultimate fire prop diversity as they can be moved to different hoops & tubing sizes.
 Adjustable & sturdy.
 Get your burn on!

 Order single Fire Wicks à la carte to build a custom fire prop to your specifications.
 We think these are the best fire wicks for hoops that you can find.

-- Folded wick design allows for no exposed metal on outside of the wick.
+- Folded wick design has no exposed metal on outside of the wick.
 (Metal on your wick leads to burns)

 - 5 inch spines from hoop to end of the Kevlar wick; wick; is 1.5 inches long.

 - Free nut driver tool to tighten your wicks with 4 or more wicks in an order.

 - Adjustable to fit 3/4″ OD or 7/8″ OD tubing.

 - Safety First Fire hooping is fun, but playing with fire is INHERENTLY DANGEROUS, and MoodHoops cannot be held liable for any injury or property damage incurred through the use of these products.
 If you can’t take full responsibility for the consequences of your fire spinning, don’t spin fire.
 Even when following all safety guidelines, fire performance could result in accidental property damage, injury, or death.
 You should never handle fuel and spin fire without the following:

 - Supervision of an experienced fire performer and spotter.